'Like test dummies': As Colorado reopens, some see too much risk

 With Colorado yet to record a sustained decline in cases, the governor says he sees “calculated risks” in reopening.
 He and other governors want to get economies rolling after the virus put 26.5 million Americans out of work and decimated states’ income from taxes.

 Weld, about an hour’s drive north of Denver, with a large Latino and Hispanic community, has the third highest coronavirus death toll of any Colorado county with 70 fatalities.
-Its huge JBS USA meat processing plant was forced to close temporarily after the state reported four workers died there from COVID-19.
+Its huge JBS USA (JBSS3.SA) meat processing plant was forced to close temporarily after the state reported four workers died there from COVID-19.

 Still, local tattoo artist Steven Ortega, 35, wants to get back to business after the shutdown made it difficult to pay the rent and feed his family.
 He said he has 10 customers on his waiting list.